Tawakkol Karman: Women Journalists Without Chains

 Tawakkol Karman co-founded the human rights group Women Journalists Without Chains (WJWC) with seven other female journalists in 2005 in order to promote human rights, "particularly freedom of opinion and expression, and democratic rights."
 Although it was founded as "Female Reporters Without Borders," the present name was adopted in order to get a government license.
 Karman has said she has received "threats and temptations" and was the target of harassment from the Yemeni authorities by telephone and letter because of her refusal to accept the Ministry of Information's rejection of WJWC's application to legally create a newspaper and a radio station.
 The group advocated freedom for SMS news services, which had been tightly controlled by the government despite not falling under the purview of the Press Law of 1990.
 After a governmental review of the text services, the only service that was not granted a license to continue was Bilakoyood, which belonged to WJWC and had operated for a year.
 In 2007, WJWC released a report that documented Yemeni abuses of press freedom since 2005.
-In 2009, she criticised the Ministry of Information for establishing trials that targeted journalists.
+In 2009, she criticised the ministry of information for establishing trials that targeted journalists.
 From 2007 to 2010, Karman regularly led demonstrations and sit-ins in Tahrir Square, Sana'a.

 Tawakkol Karman was affiliated with the Al-Thawrah newspaper at the time she founded WJWC in March 2005.
 She is also a member of the Yemeni Journalists' Syndicate.
 In 2019, Tawakkol called for a treaty to end violence against women, in support of Every Woman Coalition.

 Political positions

 Karman started protests as an advocate for press freedoms in her country.
 At a time when she was advocating for more press freedom, she responded to the Jyllands-Posten Muhammad cartoons controversy in 2005 by writing: "We are not to call for tyranny and bans on freedom."
+She was a senior member of the Al-Islah party, although she was suspended from the party in 2018 after she accused the Saudi-led coalition of acting as occupiers in the country.

 She stopped wearing the traditional niqab in favour of more colourful hijabs that showed her face.
 She first appeared without the niqab at a conference in 2004.
 Karman replaced the niqab for the scarf in public on national television to make her point that the full covering is cultural and not dictated by Islam.
 She told the Yemen Times in 2010 that:

 Women should stop being or feeling that they are part of the problem and become part of the solution.
 We have been marginalized for a long time, and now is the time for women to stand up and become active without needing to ask for permission or acceptance.
 This is the only way we will give back to our society and allow for Yemen to reach the great potentials it has.